Botanical name: Cannabis sativa

 Extent of Marijuana Use

-In 2010, marijuana was noted by the United Nations as being the most widely used illicit substance in the world.
-Globally, between 129 and 191 million people aged 15 to 64 used marijuana at least one time in 2008, or 2.9 to 3.4 percent of the world's population.
+In 2012, marijuana was noted by the National Institute on Drug Abuse as being the most widely used illicit drug in the U.S. Globally, between 129 and 191 million people aged 15 to 64 used marijuana at least one time in 2008, or 2.9 to 3.4 percent of the world's population.
 In North America, 29.5 million people used marijuana at least once in 2008.5

-According to the 2010 National Survey on Drug Use and Health, 2.4 million Americans aged 12 or older used marijuana for the first time in the 12 months prior to being surveyed (roughly 6,600 new users per day), which is similar to the 2008-2009 rate.
-Close to 59 percent of the 2.4 million recent marijuana users were younger than age 18 when they first used.
-The 2010 first-time rate is higher than the rate estimates from 2002-2007.
-Approximately 6,000 people a day used marijuana for the first time in 2007 - 2.1 million Americans.
-Of these, 62.2 percent were under the age of 18.6
+According to the 2011 National Survey on Drug Use and Health, 2.6 million Americans aged 12 or older used marijuana for the first time in the 12 months prior to being surveyed (roughly 7,200 new users per day), which is similar to the 2009-2010 rate (2.4 million each), but higher than the estimates in 2002 through 2008.
+Close to 58 percent of the 2.4 million recent marijuana users were younger than age 18 when they first used.
+Among all youths aged 12 to 17, an estimated 5.5 percent had used marijuana for the first time within the past year, which was similar to the rate in 2010 (5.2 percent).6

 Effects during Pregnancy and Lactation